0xae/trender/README.md

 more on that later.

 The idea is to build something akin to [Trending Topics](https://github.com/datawrangling/trendingtopics), but with a much simpler architecture.<br/>
-The **trender** platform crawls, stores and makes use of search technologies and leverages the power<br/> of PostgreSQL to provide you accurate, diverse and descriptive information on realtime or at least near to realtime about what's happening on facebook.<br/>
+The **trender** platform crawls, stores and makes use of search technologies and leverages the power<br/> of PostgreSQL to provide you accurate, diverse and descriptive information on realtime or at least near to realtime about what's happening with informations that you feed it, for example data from facebook, twitter, wikipedia, etc, etc.<br/>

 ## Motivation